moritzboeker/ros_crawler/README.md

 # ros_raspi_car: Turn a Remote Controlled Car into an Autonomous Robot via a Raspberry Pi 4 and ROS
-This repo contains the ROS packages developed or used to turn a remote controlled car into an autonomous robot!
+This repo contains ROS packages turning a remote controlled car into a self-driving robot!
 For more details visit the corresponding blog on my website [https://www.moritzboeker.de/](https://www.moritzboeker.de/2022/08/ros-raspi-car/)

+## ROS2 Jazzy migration still in progress

 ## Materials
 - remote controlled car